114 Campus Creek Complex

 She currently supervises the research of five doctoral students, three master's students and one undergraduate student whose areas of research include multiracial identity and relationship development; violence in relationships; expanding therapy treatments for sexual trauma and for alcohol use; and needs assessment of military-connected youth and for sex education.
 Recent doctoral student research includes intergenerational transmission of resilience in indigenous families, as well as cyber relationships and marriages.

-- FSHS 853 Family Systems in Cultural Context
+- CFT 853 Family Systems in Cultural Context

-Joyce Baptist, associate professor of marriage and family therapy (MFT), is a Licensed Clinical MFT and an AAMFT Approved Supervisor.
-She completed a medical family therapy internship at the Dartmouth Medical Family Residency, Concord, New Hampshire.
-A native of Malaysia, Baptist was faculty and department head in a business college in Malaysia prior to migrating to the U.S. She served as faculty and program director of marriage, family and child counseling at California State University, Sacramento, prior to joining Kansas State University.
+Joyce Baptist, professor of Couple and Family Therapy (CFT), is a Licensed Clinical Marriage and Family Therapist, Certified in EMDR therapist and an AAMFT Approved Supervisor.
+She completed a medical family therapy internship at the Dartmouth Medical Family Residency in New Hampshire.
+She served as faculty and program director of marriage, family and child counseling at California State University, Sacramento, prior to joining Kansas State University.
+Before coming to the U.S. for graduate studies, Baptist served as Department Head of a Business School.

 Baptist is of Portuguese, Baba and Chinese descent.
 She was born in Singapore, raised in Malaysia and has lived in the U.S. since 1997.
 She is married and has a daughter.
 For recreation, she practices yoga, enjoys kayaking, bicycling and catching a show at McCain Auditorium on campus.
 She especially enjoys exploring new lands, having visited a sixth continent this year.
 The opportunity to pursue her research interests, mentor and train future clinical supervisors and clinicians is what brought her to K-State.
 The support of the administration, the collegiality of faculty and quality of K-State's graduate students are what I love about the university.